fanks/cramtext/README.md

 jQuery(".crammedText").cramText(); // Cram text for classes 'crammedText' jQuery(".anyClassOrID").cramText(0.8, 0.9); // Optionally change scaleX and scaleY (i.e. add some padding)
 ```

+### Contribute.
+It can most probably be better than this, feel free to fork.